Traditional Dutch Souvenirs

 Clogs

-Although you won’t see any clog wearers in Amsterdam, klompen have a very practical use for farmers in rural areas of the Netherlands.
-Dutch clogs are traditionally used to cover feet while working in muddy fields and as protection in extreme temperatures.
+Although you won't see any clog wearers in Amsterdam, klompen had a practical use for farmers in rural areas of the Netherlands.
+Dutch clogs were traditionally used to cover feet while working in muddy fields and as protection in cold temperatures.
 The oldest known clogs date back to the year 1230 and were found in Amsterdam.

 Tulip bulbs

-The tulip was introduced to the Netherlands in the 16th century from Turkey, and quickly triggered a period from 1634 to 1637 called “tulip mania”.
-During this time, tulips in the Netherlands became a status symbol and were incredibly expensive, with prices for a single bulb exceeding a person’s average annual income.
+The tulip was introduced to the Netherlands in the 16th century from Turkey, and quickly triggered a period from 1634 to 1637 called "tulip mania".
+During this time, tulips became a status symbol and were incredibly expensive in the Netherlands.
+With prices for a single bulb exceeding a person's average annual income.

-These days, tulips are much more affordable!
-They make a great gift to take home.
-Get your flower bulbs at The Flower Market, the world’s only floating market for flowers.
+These days, tulips are much more affordable and they make a great gift to take home.
+Get your flower bulbs at The Flower Market, the world's only floating market for flowers.
 Make sure you get packages that are sealed and approved for import into your home country.

 Delft Blue

-Delftware is the world-famous blue and white hand-painted pottery pieces that are iconic to the Netherlands.
+Delftware are the famous blue and white hand-painted pottery pieces that are iconic to the Netherlands.
 They are available in many forms, including plates, small figurines and tiles.

-Delftware in the Netherlands was inspired by Chinese porcelain, which was imported in the early 17th century.
+Delftware was inspired by Chinese porcelain, which was imported in the early 17th century.
 The finer pieces of Delft earthenware were produced in the town Delft, and the Royal Delft factory from 1653 is still active today.

 Diamonds

-For those with a lot of Euros to spare, a diamond is a classy and timeless gift that has a solid place in Dutch history.
+For those with a lot of money to spend, a diamond is a classy and timeless gift that has a solid place in Dutch history.
 You can find competitive prices at Amsterdam diamonds and jewellery stores.

 The Amsterdam diamond industry has been a centre for diamond trade and industry since the late 16th century, when Jewish people settled in the city and took up diamond cutting and polishing as their professions.